hhwyt/hhwyt.github.com/_posts/2025-02-17-tikv-reduces-write-stall.md

 Since TiKV uses multiple column families(CFs), only the keys in the Write CF contain version information (`commit-ts`) that determines the validity of a key.
 To prevent the Default CF from being unaware of key validity after Write CF's compaction-filter GC, GC for the Default CF must be triggered during the Write CF's compaction-filter GC.
 This requires calling RocksDB's `Write()` API on the Default CF to delete invalid data, which is why compaction-filter results in foreground writes that may run concurrently with data ingestion.

 To eliminate the write stall while maintaining the safety of compaction-filter GC, the second attempt proposed the following:
-1. **Allowing concurrent writes during ingestion**: Introduce an `allow_write` option in RocksDB's IngestExternalFile() function was key.
+1. **Allowing concurrent writes during ingestion**: This PR([RocksDB#400](https://github.com/tikv/rocksdb/pull/400)) introduce an `allow_write` option in RocksDB's IngestExternalFile() function was key.
 By setting allow_write = true, ingestion could proceed without triggering the write stall.
 RocksDB users must ensure that no concurrent overlapping writes occur during ingestion.
-2. **Using a range latch for mutual exclusion**: Introduce a range latch to prevent conflicts between compaction-filter GC and data ingestion.
+2. **Using a range latch for mutual exclusion**: This PR([TiKV#18096](https://github.com/tikv/tikv/pull/18096)) introduce a range latch to prevent conflicts between compaction-filter GC and data ingestion.
 The latch requires that both processes acquire the lock on the key range before proceeding.
 This guarantees that:
 	- Writes triggered by compaction-filter GC won't interfere with ingestion.
 	- Ingestion can safely set allow_write = true after acquiring the latch, avoiding the write stall.